‘Basketball Wives’ Alum Draya Michelle Flaunts Bombshell Curves In Skintight Hot-Pink Mini Dress On Instagram

 “I wanted things that looked like they were expensive but actually aren’t going to be expensive.
 And I tried every piece on myself.
 I videoed every piece,” she added.
 “I photographed and actually printed out every picture of every piece just because I wanted to see every single angle of the pieces before I added them to my collection.”

-This is hardly Draya’s first foray into fashion.
-As Refinery29 reports, she started her luxury swimwear line Mint Swim in 2011 with 12,000 she had saved up while she was still on Basketball Wives.
+This is far from Draya’s first foray into fashion.
+As Refinery29 reports, she started her luxury swimwear line Mint Swim in 2011 with $12,000 she had saved up during Basketball Wives.
 She also runs an urban/activewear brand called Fine A** Girls.

-To keep up with more of Draya’s fashion-related content, be sure to follow her on Instagram.